trimstray/nginx-admins-handbook/README.md

 Some interesting things about variables:

   > Make sure to read the [agentzh's Nginx Tutorials](https://openresty.org/download/agentzh-nginx-tutorials-en.html) - it's about NGINX tips & tricks.
 This guy is a Guru and creator of the OpenResty.
 In these tutorials he describes, amongst other things, variables in great detail.
+I also recommend [nginx built-in variables](http://siwei.me/blog/posts/nginx-built-in-variables).

 - the most variables in NGINX only exist at runtime, not during configuration time
 - the scope of variables spreads out all over configuration